smshosting/smshosting-api-cs-client/README.en.md

 ## The most complete platform to improve your marketing communications.

 This c# library allows you to integrate our services directly into your project, adding the possibility to send SMS, Emails, manage customers and much more.
+The library is also available on NuGet (searching for smshosting).

 ## Library Functions
 You can use this library to: